 Flexible and Realistic Thinking

-To teach optimism, first we have to understand the link between thoughts, feelings and behavior.
-This is possible using a well-established and simple Cognitive Behavioral Model that helps break down situations into facts, beliefs and consequences.
+To teach optimism, first we have to understand the link between thoughts, feelings and behaviour.
+This is possible using a well-established and simple Cognitive Behavioural Model that helps break down situations into facts, beliefs and consequences.
 The theory suggests that when things happen, we interpret them deciding what has caused the situation, or the implications of the situation.
-It is our interpretation or beliefs in that moment that influence our emotion and our behavior.
+It is our interpretation or beliefs in that moment that influence our emotion and our behaviour.

 Imagine 3 people in the same situation – stuck in a traffic jam.

-One situation, three different responses (emotions and behavior) because each person beliefs about the situation were different.
+One situation, three different responses (emotions and behaviour) because each person beliefs about the situation were different.